ycrc/ycrc.github.io/docs/clusters-at-yale/access/advanced-config.md

 Save the text below to `~/.ssh/config` and replace `NETID` with your Yale netid.
 Lines that begin with `#` will be ignored.

 ```
-# To re-use your connections with multi-factor authentication (e.g. McCleary or Ruddle)
-# Uncomment the two lines below
-#ControlMaster auto
-#ControlPath ~/.ssh/tmp/%h_%p_%r

 # If you use a ssh key that is named something other than id_rsa,
 # you can specify your private key like this: